L2jLiga/fastify-decorators/lib/docs/Controllers.md

 If you need `FastifyInstance` in decorators (for example to determine specific hooks for route) `fastify-decorators` provides `getInstanceByToken` function.
 This function accepts injectable token which is `FastifyInstanceToken` for the instance.

-*Note*: Be aware that instance property should be static otherwise decorators can not get access to it.
+*Note*: Be aware instance property should be static otherwise decorators can not get access to it.

 ```typescript
 import { FastifyInstance } from 'fastify';